-This is an accelerated degree program providing high performing students with the opportunity to complete a Bachelor's degree in Medical Diagnostics and a Master's degree in Medical Sciences (non-Thesis) in less time and a reduced cost than completing both programs individually.
+This is an accelerated degree program providing high performing students with the opportunity to complete a Bachelor's degree in Medical Diagnostics and a Master's degree in Medical and Molecular Sciences (non-Thesis) in less time and a reduced cost than completing both programs individually.
 With a combined degree, students will have specialized, in-depth professional skills knowledge and will be prepared to succeed within the increasingly complex biomedical science sector.
-The BS in MDD/MS in Medical Sciences 4+1 program will allow students to specifically tailor their graduate program of study to meet their specific career goals, whether it be laboratory administration, research settings or laboratory science education.
-While completing the BS in Medical Diagnostics degree (Pre-PA), students will take six (6) credits of graduate-level courses in lieu of regularly required undergraduate courses in the major (MMSC690 and MMSC603 instead of BISC401 and STAT200, respectively).
-The six credits will be counted toward both the Bachelor of Science degree students will complete an additional 26 credits of coursework for the Master of Science in Medical Sciences degree.
+The BS in MDD/MS in Medical and Molecular Sciences 4+1 program will allow students to specifically tailor their graduate program of study to meet their specific career goals, whether it be laboratory administration, research settings or laboratory science education.
+While completing the BS in Medical Diagnostics degree (Pre-PA), students will take six (6) credits of graduate-level courses in lieu of regularly required undergraduate courses in the major (MMSC690 and

+MMSC603 instead of BISC401 and STAT200, respectively).
+The six credits will be counted toward both the Bachelor of Science degree and the Master of Science degree.
+Following completion of the Bachelor of Science degree students will complete an additional 26 credits of coursework for the Master of Science in Medical and Molecular Sciences degree.